AbstractEndeavors/hugpy/README.md

-# abstractgpt
+# hugpy

 > **Self-hosted, GPU-pooling inference for open-source LLMs and vision models.**
-> abstractgpt turns the hardware you already own — a workstation, a gaming
+> hugpy turns the hardware you already own — a workstation, a gaming
 > laptop, GPUs on another network, even a rack of Android phones — into one
 > managed inference cluster behind a single web console.
 Central distributes the
 > models, fills each GPU on demand, and degrades gracefully (CPU spill,